near/nearcore/docs/misc/archival_data_recovery.md

 * `cold` storage must be mounted on an SSD disk or better
 * The config `resharding_config.batch_delay` must be set to 0.

+After the recovery is finished the configuration changes can be undone and a hard disk drive can be used to mount the `cold` storage.

 **Important considerations:**

 * The recovery procedure will, most likely, take more than one week